Carian alphabets: Decipherment

 Numerous attempts at deciphering the Carian inscriptions were made during the 20th century.
-After World War II, most of the known Carian inscriptions were collected and published, which provided good basis for decipherment.
+After World War II, most of the known Carian inscriptions were collected and published, aiding attempts to decipher them.

-In the 1960s the Russian researcher Vitaly Shevoroshkin showed that earlier assumptions that the script was a syllabic or semisyllabic writing system was false.
-He devoted many years to his study, and used proper methodology.
-He made it clear that Carian was indeed alphabetically written, but made few significant advances in the understanding of the language.
-He took the values of letters resembling those of the Greek alphabet for granted, which proved to be unfounded.
+In the 1960s, Russian researcher Vitaly Shevoroshkin showed that earlier assumptions that the script was a syllabic or semisyllabic writing system were false, instead demonstrating that Carian was alphabetically written.
+However, he took the values of letters resembling those of the Greek alphabet for granted, which proved to be unfounded.

 Other researchers of Carian were H. Stoltenberg, O. Masson, Yuri Otkupshchikov, P. Meriggi (1966), and R. Gusmani (1975), but their work was not widely accepted.

-Stoltenberg, like Shevoroshkin, and most others, generally attributed Greek values to Carian symbols.
+Stoltenberg, like most others, generally attributed Greek values to Carian symbols.

-In 1972, an Egyptologist K. Zauzich investigated bilingual texts in Carian and Egyptian (what became known as 'Egyptian approach').
-This was an important step in decipherment, that produced good results.

-This method was further developed by T. Kowalski in 1975, which was his only publication on the subject.
+In 1972, Egyptologist K. Zauzich investigated bilingual texts in Carian and Egyptian (what became known as the 'Egyptian approach').
+This was an important step in decipherment and produced good results.
+This method was further developed by T. Kowalski in 1975.

-The British Egyptologist John D. Ray apparently worked independently from Kowalski; nevertheless he produced similar results (1981, 1983).
+British Egyptologist John D. Ray apparently worked independently from Kowalski, but produced similar results (1981, 1983).
 He used Carian–Egyptian bilingual inscriptions that had been neglected until then.
-His big breakthrough was the reading of the name Psammetichus (Egyptian Pharaoh) in Carian.
+Ray's contributions included the reading of the name Psammetichus (Egyptian Pharaoh) in Carian.

-The radically different values that Ray assigned to the letters initially met with scepticism.
+The radically different values that Ray assigned to the letters were initially met with scepticism.
 Ignasi-Xavier Adiego, along with Diether Schürr, started to contribute to the project in the early 1990s.
 In his 1993 book Studia Carica, Adiego offered the decipherment values for letters that are now known as the ‘Ray-Schürr-Adiego system’.
 This system now gained wider acceptance.
 The discovery of a new bilingual inscription in 1996 (the Kaunos Carian-Greek bilingual inscription) confirmed the essential validity of their decipherment.